 Culture Erosion & Zoom Fatigue in Remote Work

-Did you catch Voodle at Running Remote last month?
-Our Chief Customer Officer Rachel Lanham joined the world’s largest remote work conference to listen, learn, and share what we’ve got to offer here at Voodle when it comes to remote work.
+At Running Remote, our Chief Customer Officer Rachel Lanham joined the world’s largest remote work conference to listen, learn, and share what we’ve got to offer here at Voodle when it comes to remote work.
 She hosted the panel The Future is Hybrid with the all-star lineup of Hassan Osman (Cisco), Davit Baghdasaryan (Krisp), Kuppulakshmi Krishnamoorthy (Zoho Corporation).
 As a part of the session, we asked: “Which remote work struggle does your team suffer from the most?”
 Over 60% of respondents chose either culture erosion or zoom fatigue in remote work.

 After pivots towards remote work due to COVID, culture erosion and Zoom fatigue exploded as workplace phenomena.
 Now that we’re all remote, company culture tends to suffer.
 We miss the “water cooler moments,” the in-person happy hours, and the casual brainstorming opportunities we had with office life.
 Thankfully, Voodle restores human connection with async short video that reinvents the way your team interacts, collaborates, and works.
 Voodle has tips for your team to not just survive, but thrive in the future of work!